CONTRIBUTE YOUR EXPERTISE! SHAPE THE FUTURE!

 To learn more about the volunteer opportunities below, please contact one of our Volunteer Coordinators, or the contact person listed.

-Assistant Treasurer - Work with the Treasurer to support section financial operations including financial analysis, reporting, audit preparation, and execution.
+Assistant Treasurer – Work with the Treasurer to support section financial operations including financial analysis, reporting, audit preparation, and execution.
 Recommend and implement process improvements.
 Familiarity with Quicken is preferred but not required.
-Contact: Jason Powell.
+Contact: Terr Havener

-Biomedical Consortium Committee - The Biomedical Consortium is a Task Group of MNASQ dedicated to providing learning opportunities that focus on Quality issues for the Biomedical Industry.
+Biomedical Consortium Committee – The Biomedical Consortium is a Task Group of MNASQ dedicated to providing learning opportunities that focus on Quality issues for the Biomedical Industry.
 We meet once a month in St Louis Park.
 Members determine workshop topics, find speakers and organize the workshops.
-Contact: Ken Kraemer.
+Contact: Jack Chandler or Steve Flom.

 Program Coordinators – Identify and coordinate with local speakers to present at monthly Program meetings.
 Typically Program Coordinators work on one or two programs per year.
-Contact Jan Schutz.
+Contact Theo Black or Tim Conway.

 Advertising Coordinator – Now that we have our website redesigned, the newsletter isn’t far behind.
 We’ll need someone to be the point of contact to manage the advertising on both these channels for local area businesses who have products and services of value to our members.
-Contact Karen Maskell or Jay Sykes.
+Contact Karen Maskell.